jenkinsci/pull-request-monitoring-plugin/README.md

     "color": < "green", "red", "black" or "blue" >
 }
 ```

+The height and width of the views can be selected in a range from 1 to 5.
+One unit corresponds to 150px.

 Then, if you open the build, the pre-defined plugins will be loaded: